Skip to main content

 Work package 7 – Supporting alternative business models

-In any given context, the effectiveness of a design option depends on its 'business model'—weighing positive outcomes against negative ones.
+In any given context, the effectiveness of a design option depends on its 'business model' - weighing positive outcomes against negative ones.
 To precisely define these, an optioneering tool is essential.
-This report introduces five generic alternative business models, specifically tailored to support the sustainability transition in the streetworks and roadworks sector outlined by the Road to Net Zero (RTNZ) project's design options framework (WP5).
+This report introduces five generic alternative business models, specifically tailored to support the sustainable transition in the street works and road works sector outlined by the Road to Net Zero (RTNZ) project's design options framework (WP5).
 These models aim to reduce carbon emissions through innovations in trenching, minimum dig technologies, trenchless technologies, and robotics.
 The report also explores corresponding changes in commercial models to facilitate the adoption of these innovations.

-The Alternative Business Models presents options over key areas including traffic management, resources, vehicles and machinery, and innovations.
+The Alternative Business Models present options over key areas including traffic management, resources, vehicles, machinery and innovations.

 10 work package 8 shutterstock 463156757